Strength Through Joy

-KdF was composed of several departments that had its own specific goals, with each department organizing different leisure activities.
+KdF was composed of several departments with their own specific goals, with each department organizing different leisure activities.
 It organized activities such as sporting events on factory floors, art exhibitions, discounted concerts and, most famously and popularly, subsidized holidays and cruise trips.
 One of its largest departments, although sometimes considered a separate organization altogether, was Beauty of Labour, which concerned itself with physical and sanitary improvements of the workplace.
 KdF was responsible for the improvement of several factories and sports facilities throughout its operations in the 1930s.